 The amount in SSDI benefits you may qualify for depends on how long you worked and your highest average paychecks.
 If you qualify for SSDI, your spouse and any eligible children can also apply to receive those benefits.

-If you’re self-employed, pay FICA taxes on your own paychecks and have 40 work credits, you’ll potentially qualify for SSDI.
+If you’re self-employed, pay FICA taxes on your own paychecks and have 40 work credits, then you may qualify for SSDI.
 In addition, you must earn 20 of those work credits within the last decade.
 That’s why we usually say “worked 5 out of the last 10 years full-time,” since that equals 20 work credits.
 Self-employed people earn Social Security work credits just like individuals working for outside employers do, provided you pay FICA taxes.

 How the SSA Evaluates Self-Employed SSDI Applicants

-The SSA applies certain tests to determine whether or not you’ve engaged in substantial gainful activity as a self-employed worker.
-These tests usually compare you with other local nondisabled employees working in the same job sector to determine your eligibility.
+The SSA applies certain tests to determine whether or not you’ve engaged in SGA as a self-employed worker.
+These tests usually compare you with other local nondisabled employees working in the same job sector to determine if you qualify.
 Some things the SSA may review to assess your work activity’s eligibility may include:

-How Self-Employed Applicants May Qualify for Legal Assistance
+How Self-Employed Applicants May Qualify for Expert Claim Help By Phone

-If you’re considering applying for disability benefits as a self-employed worker, we suggest consulting an experienced Social Security attorney first.
-That’s because having a lawyer file your disability application makes you 3x more likely to get benefits.
-What’s more, these attorneys always work on contingency and offer free, no-obligation consultations.
+If you’re considering filing for benefits as a self-employed worker, talk to a Social Security attorney first.
+That’s because having a lawyer file your application makes you 3x more likely to get benefits.
+What’s more, these attorneys always work on contingency and offer free phone calls to answer your questions.
 This means you’ll pay a lawyer $0 for legal assistance if you don’t win.
-And if you do win, then you’ll only pay a small, one-time fee.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation